captn3m0/captn3m0.github.com/_drafts/encryption-tools.md

 ### Yubikey failures

 If my Yubikey fails (or if I forget its PIN), I can't access passwords on my device.
+I still have access to commonly used passwords and my mail on my phone.
 My backup Yubikey is kept safely at my home.
 If I lose both, I have the paperkey backup at home (which I should store elsewhere).

 ### Device failures

 I have a current version of the password repository against 3 PCs, and a partial version in my mobile.
 If all these 4 devices fail at once, I can still clone a fresh version of the repository with my YubiKey (I would still have GitLab SSH access).
 I might need to prepare better for this though, since configuring GPG-SSH might not always be easy during an incident.

+As a alternate scenario, my phone GPG key does have my GitLab password, so I can clone the repo over HTTPS (with password) if needed.

 ### Circular dependency against GitLab

-My GitLab password is randomly generated and stored on the same password store.
+My GitLab password is randomly generated and stored in the same password store on GitLab.
 That is not too big of an issue, because I don't need the GitLab password anymore to clone my passwords repo, just my Yubikey (for SSH).

 ### Lost Key

 If I lose my key, the GPG card contains public info, including my email address, which can be used to contact me.
-I have a Tile bluetooth tracker on my keychain to make it easier for me to find it.
+I have a [Tile bluetooth tracker][tile] on my keychain to make it easier for me to find it.

 ### Malware